Sydney to Hobart Campaign

 What's included

-• Safety equipment, tuition, accommodation, and meals onboard the yacht during the race and the overnight qualifying passage.
+• The package includes safety equipment, race tuition, pre-event reading, onboard accommodation, and meals during the race and overnight qualifying passage.

-• Crew can stay on the yacht in the Middle Harbour Yacht Club marina during the training week and on arrival in Hobart, but food is not provided. (there are local cafes and restaurants nearby.)
+• Crew may stay on the yacht at Middle Harbour Yacht Club during the training week and on arrival in Hobart.
+Meals are not provided during these marina-based periods, but cafés and restaurants are nearby.

-• Book your own shore-based accommodation in Sydney and Hobart for a more comfortable experience.
+• For extra comfort, we recommend booking your own shore-based accommodation in Sydney and Hobart.

-• Customers must depart the yacht in Hobart at the latest 1000 on 02 January.
+• All crew must depart the yacht in Hobart by 10:00am on 2 January at the latest.

 What next?

-• If you are interested in training as a skipper see our Yachtmaster section.
+• If you are interested in training as a skipper, explore our RYA Yachtmaster courses and take the next step towards Yachtmaster Coastal or Offshore certification.

 Testimonials